Academic Calendar - 2025

 Museum and Curatorial Studies

-This course considers exhibitions (historical and contemporary), that have profoundly altered the study of art history and impacted the ways museums function.
-Students will gain a broad overview of influential exhibitions from around the world, which have led to new methods of display, collecting, and archiving, and have changed relationships between museums and their publics.
+This course considers exhibitions (historical and contemporary) that have profoundly altered both the study of art history and the work of museums.
+Students study exhibitions from around the world that have led to new methods of display, collecting, and archiving, and have changed relationships between museums and their publics.

 Antirequisite(s): History 2886F/G.